Big Apple Circus: 1990s

-During 1998, the circus was able to break attendance records again, as it celebrated twenty years of operation with engagements at New York's Lincoln Center for the Performing Arts and in Boston.
+During 1998, the circus celebrated twenty years of operation with engagements at New York's Lincoln Center for the Performing Arts and in Boston.
 TJ Maxx began to sponsor Big Apple Circus appearances in Chicago and in Atlanta by bringing the "Circus of the Senses" to those cities.

 In 1999, Christensen was inducted into Miami's Ambassador David A. Walters pediatric Hall of Fame, for his "contributions to pediatrics" by way of the circus and its different programs.

 "Circus of the Senses" attracted a large number of special needs children, with 9,000 participating.
 The circus dropped plans for a second unit that was to play in theaters after less than successful financial results during a trial run.

 The 1990s also marked the beginning of a private school for the children who lived and traveled with the circus, titled "The One Ring School House," or "ORSH."
 The name is a play on "one room schools" and "one ring circus" (the Big Apple Circus branding itself via its traditional single performing ring in contrast to multiple-ring circuses such as Ringling Brothers and Barnum and Bailey).
 It was officially chartered by New York State, with teachers supplied by On-location Education, a charter program specializing in bringing standard primary and secondary education to children of performing artists, as well as child performers.
 Teachers were paid the New York substitute minimum, or negotiated contracts.